langchain4j/langchain4j/README.md

 ## Compatibility
 - Java: 8 or higher
-- Spring Boot: 2 and 3
+- Spring Boot: 2 or 3

 ## Project goals
 The goal of this project is to simplify the integration of AI capabilities into your Java application.
 This can be